-The HygroVueTM5 Temperature and Relative Humidity Sensor is designed for general meteorological and environmental applications.
-It is the entry level sensor in the HygroVue line of Relative Humidity and Temperature sensors.
-The HygroVue sensors feature a low maintenance design with a highly stable and accurate replaceable RH chip that will lower the total cost of deployment throughout a network.
-The HygroVue 5 uses the SDI-12 communications protocol to communicate with any SDI-12 recorder, simplifying wiring and programming.
+The HygroVUETM10 Temperature and Relative Humidity Sensor is designed for general meteorological and environmental applications.
+It is part of a range of HygroVUE sensors.
+The HygroVUE sensors feature a low maintenance design with a highly stable and accurate replaceable RH chip that will lower the total cost of deployment throughout a network.
+The HygroVUE 10 uses the SDI-12 communications protocol to communicate with any SDI-12 recorder, simplifying wiring and programming.